slappymambadoo/claude-code-local-qwen-case-study/README.md

 Most "AI coding" demos show cloud models finishing this task in 2–5 minutes.
 This is the real world for a local 27B model on consumer hardware.
 It works, but it's slow.
 The trade‑off: privacy, control, and no API costs.

 If you're evaluating local LLMs for agentic coding, this repo gives you hard numbers and a full transcript – no curation, no marketing.

-## License
-Unlicense – use it as evidence, a benchmark, or a cautionary tale.